 Mint plants sometimes get a bad rap because if planted in the ground, they can be very invasive.
-They tend to get carried away and spread all over the place.
+They tend to get carried away, and spread all over the place.
 The best way to avoid that is to place mint in a container.
 Make sure your containers have drainage holes, fertile soil, and several hours of sun per day.
 Adding a bit of compost is a good idea as well.
 All my herb gardening is done in containers, so I highly recommend it.
 Container gardening is convenient and perfect for herbs.

 *Affiliate links included.
 Click HERE for my disclosure statement.

 2. Mint plants can be harvested constantly.

 Mint grows quickly, so the mint leaves can be harvested on a regular basis.
 Even if a plant is cut all the way back, it will recover itself in a matter of just a week or two.
 Mint produces runners, which are stems that grow downward, reaching back into the soil.
 These runners become new mint plants.
 When growing mint in containers, it’s important to quickly remove any diseased plants.
 Because it is a fast grower, mint is a great herb to preserve by drying or freezing.
 Freshly dried mint makes the best tea, and it can also be added to casseroles or used as a dry rub for lamb.